AnabelSMRuggiero/sbmltoodepy/paper.md

 ---
-title: 'SMBLtoODEpy: A software program for converting SBML models into ODE models in Python'
+title: 'SBMLtoODEpy: A software program for converting SBML models into ODE models in Python'
 tags:
   - Python
   - Systems Biology